Attorney Jeffrey Feldman secures $1.925 million settlement for victim of truck accident with preexisting neck, back and spinal injuries

 Mr. Bolotta was left permanently disabled from employment due to the neck, back and spine injuries sustained in this crash, which called for cervical and lumbar surgeries performed on September 1, 2015 and February 4, 2016, respectively.
 He unquestionably crossed the third-party No Fault threshold of serious impairment of body function.
 He also became disabled and seriously impaired due to psychiatric sequelae of the injuries, surgeries and changes in his life from before this crash, resulting in depression, anxiety, chronic pain, post-traumatic stress and sleep issues.

-Therefore, Jeff and Lenny claimed excess work loss in addition to the tort damages Mr. Bolotta was entitled.
+Therefore, Jeff claimed excess work loss in addition to the tort damages Mr. Bolotta was entitled.

 To be frank, our client had what many Michigan injury attorneys would call a “bad spine.”
 He had previous spinal surgeries on his neck and lower back, stemming from his degenerative disc disease and years of strenuous work, yielding several work-related injuries.